Trilarion/opensourcegames/entries/holtz.md

 # Holtz

-_Holtz is a collection of board games that can be played against the computer or online against other players.
+_Collection of board games that can be played against the computer or online against other players.
 Holtz supports the games Zèrtz, Dvonn, Relax and Bloks._

 - Home: https://sourceforge.net/projects/holtz/
 - State: mature